The rising tuberculosis-related mortality rate

 NTEP depends on manual pill dispensing for compliance and recording of treatment procedures, and it was observed that the information gathered about treatment adherence was often unreliable and open to manipulation.
-Since tracking and preventing missed doses is critical, the team designed TMEAD to be able to alert patients to take their medicines.
+Since tracking and preventing missed doses is crucial to the treatment, the team designed TMEAD to be able to alert patients to take their medicines.

 Depending on how long it has been since the last dose, the device follows an escalation matrix to alert caregivers, health workers, and eventually, the district administration.
 Apart from regime monitoring and avoiding interruptions in treatment, this solution also helps map disease analytics in real time.